PurrInn Tabby Cat

 FIELD GUIDE to FLEA CONTROL for CATS

-The ordinary cat flea - (Ctenocephalides felis) is the most common parasite on the cat’s skin.
+Cat Flea Life-Cycle Basics - The ordinary cat flea - (Ctenocephalides felis) is the most common parasite on the cat’s skin.
 Fleas survive by jumping onto a host animal, cutting open their skin, and feeding on the blood.
-In most cases, they cause only a mild itch; but a heavy infestation, especially of kittens or older, ill cats, might cause severe anemia or even the death of the cat.
-Fleas also are an intermediate host of tapeworm.
+In most cases, they cause only a mild itch; but a heavy infestation, especially of kittens, older, or ill cats might cause severe anemia or even death.
+An effective and safe flea control strategy requires an understanding of the flea life cycle and what flea control products are safest for cats.

 • Larvae - In 10 days the eggs hatch into larvae that feed on local debris, and avoid light by residing deep in carpet fibers under furniture or rugs and in crevices.
 In approximately 7-18 days flea larvae spin a cocoon and go into a pupal stage.

-Environmental Flea Control – To immediately reduce fleas in the house or for severe infestations, thoroughly clean the entire house then apply environmental flea products, insecticides or IGRs.
-This can be done by vacuuming, washing bedding and rugs, and using sprays or powders containing insecticides or IGRs on the carpet.
-Light traps placed around the home, especially where the pet frequents, may collect fleas upon emergence from their cocoons.
-Yet it is doubtful that this trap will attract fleas off the pet.
-Vacuuming will only remove eggs and food sources from the carpet.
+Environmental Flea Control – To immediately reduce fleas in your home, thoroughly clean the entire house by vacuuming and washing bedding and rugs, then applying environmental flea products, sprays, or powders containing insecticides or IGRs on the carpet.
+Vacuuming only removes eggs and food sources from the carpet.
 Larvae curl up around carpet fibers and pupae stick to the carpet.
-It is important to restrict pet access from areas that are hard to treat, such as children's playrooms, crowded garages, and work areas.
-For effective control, the home must also be treated, primarily in areas most frequented by the animal, where eggs and larvae are developing.
+For effective control, the home must also be treated where eggs and larvae are developing, especially in areas most frequented by your pets.

 Foggers, many are toxic to cats, usually contain: Pyrethroids- synergized natural pyrethrins or; Permethrin a neurotoxin that is highly toxic to cats.
 Some foggers also contain IGRs.
 Mist may not settle into cracks in upholstery and beneath furniture.
 Do not use foggers in rooms inhabited by young children because high residue levels can remain for a week or longer.
+It is important to restrict cat access from areas that are hard to treat, such as children's playrooms, crowded garages, and work areas.

 (From the NRDC article Poisons on Pets) Flea control products now on the market also include seven "organophosphate insecticides" (OPs).
 OPs work by interfering with the transmission of nerve signals in the brains and nervous systems of insects, pets and humans alike.
 In overdoses, OPs can kill people and pets as well as insects.
 But even with normal use of flea-control products containing OPs, pets and children may be in danger.